Through the Hourglass

 How do supporter names work?

-We all reflect on the past, muse over the present and hope for the future, it’s natural, but what is it like to spend your time thinking about the past, present and future when you’re in recovery from a mental illness?
+We all reflect on the past, muse over the present and hope for the future; it’s a natural and healthy part of being human.
+But what is it like to spend your time thinking about the past, present and future when you’re in recovery from a mental illness?

-Through the Hourglass takes a look into the lives of 20 different people, each with a different story to tell, who are at different stages in their recovery journey, reflecting, musing and hoping through writing raw, beautiful and real letters to directed towards themselves.
+Through the Hourglass takes a look into the lives of 25 people who are at different stages in their recovery journeys.
+Each has a different story to tell, reflecting, considering and hoping about their own lives and the world around them by writing raw, beautiful and real letters addressed to themselves.

-In a world that attaches such a huge stigma to mental illness, Through the Hourglass breaks down that barrier and gives 20 individuals the chance to speak out and share their experiences by writing letters to their past, present or future selves.
-Reflecting on the good, the bad and the ugly, facing up to themselves and being truly honest, this is a book of hope, courage, bravery and sorrow, giving a voice to those who may not have been heard.
+In a world that attaches a huge stigma to mental illness, Through the Hourglass gives 25 individuals the chance to share their experiences by writing letters to their past, present or future selves.
+Reflecting on the good, the bad and the ugly, facing up to their histories and potential and being truly honest, these are letters of hope, courage, bravery and sorrow, giving a voice to those who are not often heard.

-Split into part one: past, part two: present and part three: future, this book will leave you feeling such an array of emotions, from happy, to sad, to hopeful and comforted and maybe even inspire you to write your own letter.
+The book is divided into three sections - past, present and future – and explores thoughts and feelings both familiar and strange.
+It will leave you feeling an array of emotions from happy to sad, hopeful and comforted, and maybe even inspire you to write your own letter.
+Which self would you address, and what would you say to them now?

 ABOUT THE BOOK